roman-milk/roman-milk.github.io/prof-blackmailed.md

+===

- ****** A Professor is Blackmailed Ch.
-05 ****** bydawn1958© Please email me with your suggestions or comments.
+Please email me with your suggestions or comments.
 I am writing this story for a special reader who has given me ideas of what should happen to Kerri and I hope they like what I have written.

  A Teacher's Past - A DIVERSION FOR KERRI